HarrisQs/DropDrip/README.md

 ## Synopsis

-This app is a flood notification system, it can
+This app is a Flood disaster alerts system, it can

  1. Inform immediate rainfall within round the clock
  2. Establish asylum points